c3sr/split-ner/README.md

 # SplitNER

 This repository has the source code and pretrained models for our work, *Named Entity Recognition via Two Question-Answering-based Classifications* published in ACL 2023.

+We also have a video presentation of our work from ACL 2023 conference and some slides / poster.
+Do check them out in the [`resources`](resources) directory!

 ## Introduction